godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_collections.rst

 C# collections
 ==============

+The .NET base class library contains multiple collection types that can be used to store and manipulate data.
+Godot also provide some collection types that are tightly integrated with the rest of the engine.

 Choose a collection
 -------------------

-The .NET base class library contains multiple collection types that can be used to store and manipulate data.
-Godot also provide some collection types.

 The main difference between the `.NET collections <https://learn.microsoft.com/en-us/dotnet/standard/collections/>`_ and the Godot collections is that the .NET collections are implemented in C# while